Who is Terry Sanderson? The man suing Gwyneth Paltrow over a skiing accident

 The actor has called the lawsuit “a meritless claim” and “an attempt to exploit her celebrity and wealth”, insisting she “remembers what happened very clearly”.

-The case will finally reach trial on Tuesday 21 March, with each side arguing that the other was at fault.
+The case finally reached trial on Tuesday 21 March, with each side arguing that the other was at fault.

 Mr Sanderson insists that the movie star smashed into him on the slopes after racing downhill in an “out-of-control” manner, according to Court TV.